Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/README.md

 #### Templates are hosted by Nosto

-You do not host or deploy the built bundle yourself.
-When you build and push your templates using `nosto-cli`, the artifacts are uploaded to Nosto's infrastructure.
-Nosto then serves the bundle to your store visitors automatically — no CDN setup, no server configuration needed on your end.
+You do not need to host the built bundle yourself.
+When you build and push your templates using `nosto-cli`, the artifacts are uploaded to Nosto's infrastructure and served to your store visitors automatically — no CDN setup or server configuration required.
+Self-hosting is supported if you need it, but for most use cases Nosto's hosting is all you need.

 #### The bundle is injected via the Nosto script